NDERF Home Page

 How did your highest level of consciousness and alertness during the experience compare to your normal every day consciousness and alertness?
 More consciousness and alertness than normal

 Did your vision differ in any way from your normal, everyday vision (in any aspect, such as clarity, field of vision, colors, brightness, depth perception degree of solidness/transparency of objects, etc.)?
 I could see things from above or from a more broad perspective instead of just what is in front of me or next to me.

 Did you experience a separation of your consciousness from your body?
-Uncertain
+No

 Did you pass into or through a tunnel or enclosure?
-Uncertain I feel that I am not allowed to remember
+No

 Did you experience a review of past events in your life?
 No